brianobot/brianobot/README.md

 <h1> Hello 👋🏾 ... <br/> I'm <b>Brian Obot</b> </h1>
 <h3> Software Engineer 💻 </h3>

 <p>Software Developer based in Uyo, Akwa ibom state, Nigeria.
 Currently focused as a backend web developer.
-Passionate about developing open-source codes that follow DRY approach and are easy to maintain.
+Passionate about developing open-source codes that follow DRY approach which are easy to maintain and focused on Developing Scalable, Dynamic and Efficient Systems.
 </p>

 Brian's favorite programming language is Python 🐍.